jan-rybizki/Chempy/README.md

 ```
 export PYTHONPATH=~/extra_package/lib/python2.7/site-packages/:$PYTHONPATH
 ```
-If you want this to be permanent, then you can add the last line to your `.bashrc`
+If you want this to be permanent, you can add the last line to your `.bashrc`.

 ## Authors